J Scholar Visa

 Paid employment for J-1 Specialists is permitted only if it is described on the Form DS-2019 issued to the J-1 visa holder.
 In most cases, it is not possible for a J-1 visa holder to accept paid employment outside of Harvard.
 However, there are occasional exceptions.
 Please consult the HIO for more information regarding the possibility of employment outside of Harvard.

 Harvard sponsored J-1 scholars should comply with the U.S. federal regulations governing their specific J-1 categories such as Short-Term Scholar, Research Scholar/Professor, and Specialist.
-A scholar's J-1 category is indicated in section 4 of his or her Form DS-2019.
+A scholar's J-1 category is indicated in section 4 of their Form DS-2019.
 The following is a summary of the responsibilities that Harvard sponsored J-1 scholars should have in order to maintain lawful status in the United States.
 Scholars sponsored by another institution (Fulbright, for example) should contact their scholar advisors for additional information.
 J-1 Trainees sponsored by an alternate J-1 sponsor should abide by terms and conditions of their training programs.

 Initial Registration Requirements